ids-s1-20/project-infinite/data/README.md

 - `title`: Titles of videos
 - `channel_title`: Titles of channels
 - `category_id`: Category of video
-- `publish_time`: Time that videos published by US timezone
+- `publish_time`: Time that videos are published by authors in US timezone
 - `tags`: tags attached to the videos, which describe the contents of videos
 - `views`: number of views
 - `likes`: How many viewers like this video
 - `dislikes`: How many viewers dislike this video
 - `comment_count`: How many comments this video receive
 - `thumbnail_link`: clickable images of the videos that viewers can click on to watch
-- `comments_disabled`: videos that viewers cannot leave comment
+- `comments_disabled`: videos that authors do not allow viewers to leave comment
-- `ratings_disabled`: videos that viewers cannot rate
+- `ratings_disabled`: videos that authors do not allow viewrs to rate
 - `video_error_or_removed`: videos that have error happened or are removed
 - `description`: description/introduction of the videos